JialingYu/AI-for-Trading/README.md

 Disadvantage: low prediction accuracy, prone to overfitting

-Advantages of tree based data in financial analysis: no need to scale input data, robust to outlier, missing values and noisy data random forest:
+Advantages of tree based method in financial analysis: no need to scale input data, robust to outlier, missing values and noisy data

+**random forest:**
+[Using random forest to predict whether a text message is spam or not](